 Representation concept model constraints

-The IHTSDO publishes human and machine-readable representations representation of the main elements of the SNOMED CT Concept Model.
+The IHTSDO publishes human and machine-readable representations of the main elements of the SNOMED CT Concept Model.
 Further work is continuing to formalize an extended expression constraint syntax which is closely related to the constraint representation in this document.
-Enhancements to constraint representation arisingarsing from that work will be applied to future releases of this guide.
+Enhancements to constraint representation arising from that work will be applied to future releases of this guide.

 Schematic Illustrations of SNOMED CT Expressions